Kumpal0404/cyber-physical-energy-management-system/README.md

 ### 📖 Description

 This project implements a cyber-physical energy management system focused on industrial load simulation and energy forecasting.
-It integrates MATLAB/Simulink, Python, and InfluxDB with a Streamlit interface to simulate realistic industrial load profiles, generate synthetic measurement data, and forecast future energy consumption using a GRU-based neural network model.
+It integrates MATLAB/Simulink, Python, and InfluxDB with a Streamlit interface to simulate realistic industrial load profiles, generate synthetic measurement data, train model for latest load pattern and forecast future energy consumption using a GRU-based neural network model.

 ### ⚙️ Technologies Used